 - Admission to the party is not included with a regular pass, it is a separate ticketed event.
 You can get AAA discounted tickets.
 (Yes, they really do kick everyone without a special ticket/wristband out!)

-- It isn’t every night, just select nights in September and October.
-Check out the 2011 calendar of party dates.
+- It isn’t every night, just select nights in August, September and October.
+Check out the Mickey’s Not So Scary Halloween Party 2018 dates.

 - CANDY, CANDY, CANDY!
 Trick or Treat stations are located throughout the park, and the candy handed is “the good stuff.”